Gertrude Atherton: Career

-Atherton wrote several stories of supernatural horror, including the ghost stories "Death and the Woman", and "Crowned with One Crest", as well as "The Foghorn", and the often anthologised "The Striding Place".
+Atherton wrote several stories of supernatural horror, including the ghost stories "Death and the Woman", "Crowned with One Crest", "The Foghorn", and the often anthologized "The Striding Place".
 "The Foghorn", written in 1933, is a psychological horror story that has been compared to "The Yellow Wallpaper".
 W. Somerset Maugham called it a powerful story in a 1943 publication of his, Great Modern Reading.

 Style and themes

 Atherton was an early feminist well acquainted with the plight of women.
 She knew "the pain of sexual repression, knew the cost of strength required to escape it (strength some women do not have to spend), knew its scars—the scars that made her wary of emotional commitment and relegated her, despite her professional triumphs and her surpassing benefit to women, to largely an observer role in human relations.
 She knew the full cost of the destructive battle of the sexes, and urged that it end at last with true sexual equality."
 Her novels often feature strong heroines who pursue independent lives, undoubtedly a reaction to her stifling married life.

-Atherton was often compared to contemporary authors such as Henry James and Edith Wharton(James himself assessed Atherton's work and said she had reduced the typical man/woman relationship to a personality clash).
+Atherton was often compared to contemporary authors such as Henry James and Edith Wharton (James himself assessed Atherton's work and said she had reduced the typical man/woman relationship to a personality clash).

 Atherton presided in her last years over the San Francisco branch of PEN.
 As her biographer Emily Wortis Leider notes in California's Daughter, however, "under her domination it became little more than a social club that might have been called Friends of Atherton and (Senator) Phelan".
 A strong advocate of social reform, and the grande dame of California literature, she yet remained a strong force in the promotion of a California cultural identity.
 She was a personal friend of Senator James Duval Phelan and his nephew, the philanthropist Noel Sullivan, and often was a guest at Phelan's estate, Villa Montalvo.
 Among her celebrity friends was travel writer Richard Halliburton, who shared her interest in artists' rights, and whose disappearance at sea she lamented.
-Though she could be offensively assertive with her acerbic wit, notes Gerry Max, she crusaded with dertermination for many of the key intellectual freedom issues of her day, especially those involving women's rights, and remained, throughout a long creative life, a true friend to writers.
+Though she could be offensively assertive with her acerbic wit, notes Gerry Max, she crusaded with determination for many of the key intellectual freedom issues of her day, especially those involving women's rights, and remained, throughout a long creative life, a true friend to writers.
 In his autobiographical novel, Kenneth Rexroth speaks of her kindness to him and his wife when they arrived in San Francisco in the late 1920s.